• Share this on:

 Which countries are you competing with?

 Trade in fresh mangoes is more regional in scope, while dried mango trade is more globally oriented.
 The main competing countries for the exportation of dried mango to Europe are Burkina Faso, South Africa, Ghana and Côte d'Ivoire.
-Burkina Faso and Ghana have become major hubs for processed dried mango, according to a recent ITC report (PDF).
+Burkina Faso and Ghana have become major hubs for processed dried mango, according to a 2022 ITC report.
 Other leading competitors include the Philippines, Thailand, Mexico and Peru.
 Emerging suppliers include Ecuador, Mali, Mozambique (represented by the company Afrifruta), Senegal, Kenya, India and Pakistan.

 Source: Autentika Global, based on industry estimates